-The following 6-step guide will not only show you how to grow your list, but also how to bring in the right subscribers.
-Think: Subscribers that open your emails, click your links, buy your products or services, and refer other people to you.
+The following six-step guide will not only show you how to grow your list, but also how to bring in the right subscribers.
+Subscribers that open your emails, click your links, buy your products or services and refer other people to you.
 The best kind to have.

 Ready to get started?

-You want your sign up form to appear on a highly-trafficked website page.
+You want your sign up form to appear on a high-traffic website page.
 After all, the more people that see it, the more chances you have that people will subscribe.

 There are several types you can choose from:

 If someone doesn’t like what you promise on the form, they won’t sign up.
 And that’s okay!
-You don’t want them on your list because, chances are, they never would have opened your emails anyway.
+You don’t want them on your list because it's likely they never would have opened your emails anyway.

-Answer these 3 questions to set clear expectations on your sign up form:
+Answer these three questions to set clear expectations on your sign up form:

 So does Anne Handley, a bestselling author and the Chief Content Officer at Marketing Profs, on her Total Annarchy newsletter sign up form: